Silverthorne resident Kyle Mack wins silver medal in Olympics’ first-ever snowboard big air

 "We all live about five minutes away from each other, if (not) less," Mack said.
 "It was sick to see them all in finals.
 I won't lie, I'd love to see the podium sweep with all three of us — it would be like a dream come true.
 But you know all the other boys killed today and now we just kind of get to go home to Silverthorne and hang out."

-Favorite Max Parrot, of Canada, was unable to land his final trick, a switch triple cork 1800.
+Favorite Max Parrot, of Canada — the final snowboarder to go down the course — was unable to land his final trick, a switch triple cork 1800.

 Trending Sitewide